 The bathroom can be a hazardous place for everyone.
 According to the Centers for Disease Control and Prevention, injuries around the tub or shower are actually most common among those ages 15 to 24.
 Believe it or not, many bath falls are caused by reaching for dropped soap!
 So do two things—use a slip-proof bath mat and install a wall-mounted soap and shampoo dispenser.
 There are many different models available, and most install quickly with adhesive strips and silicone glue.
-Look for models with easy-to-fill dispensers at bath stores and online retailers.
-Here are the home safety projects you need to do.
+Take a look at these things you should get rid of in your bathroom right now.

 Potential gas water heater fire

 The old wiring of antique appliances makes them a safety risk because the wiring dries and becomes brittle, which could fuel a fire.
 For those who especially love shopping for vintage light fixtures, it’s imperative to know how old the wiring is, if the wiring has been replaced, and whether the wiring is European or from the United States.
 Look for a UL (Underwriters Laboratories) label somewhere on the wiring for a quick reference to see if it’s safe.
 UL tests lighting fixtures for safety.
-Check out the other super useful acronyms DIYers need to know.
-These are the 35 things every home owner should be aware of.
+These are the 35 things every homeowner should be aware of.

 The constant movement of loose electrical outlets can loosen the wires connected to the outlet and create dangerous arcing.
-Luckily, the fix is simple, check it out here.
+Luckily, the fix is simple.
 Find out the hidden dangers in your home you should never ignore.

 It should go without saying that paper is a huge contributor to home fires, but it’s the location of those papers that people don’t pay close enough attention to at home.
-Newspaper in the garage near the gas tank for the lawn mower is a common ignition source.
-See how to safely store gasoline.
-Find a good, secret hiding place for your valuable papers in your home, well away from any ignition sources.
+Newspaper in the garage near the gas tank for the lawnmower is a common ignition source.

 Install low-pile carpet